Doylestown, PA 18901 (215) 345-6500 REQUEST AN APPOINTMENT

 When most or all of your teeth need to be rebuilt or replaced, the process is called a full mouth reconstruction.
 No matter how many issues your smile is suffering from – such as multiple missing teeth, failed fillings, extensive decay, cracks, and worn-down teeth – we can bring it back to a fully functional and beautiful state by combining several restorative treatments.
 Schedule a FREE consultation with us today to start the process.

 When a tooth experiences decay in various areas, you might assume you need a dental filling or crown.
 But if the space doesn’t warrant either of these restorative treatments, you may wonder how it can be fixed.
-With inlays and onlays in Doylestown, Dr. Kandov can repair your tooth without the reshaping and intrusive nature of placing a dental crown.
+With inlays and onlays, Dr. Kandov can repair your tooth without the reshaping and intrusive nature of placing a dental crown.